sharkoil/variancepro/PHASE2_FINAL_SUMMARY.md

 ## 🎊 Conclusion

 Phase 2: Functionality Verification has been **SUCCESSFULLY COMPLETED** with exceptional results.
-The VariancePro application now features:
+The Quant Commander application now features:

 - **100% test pass rate** across all test suites
 - **Robust error handling** for all scenarios